dotnet/docs/docs/standard/serialization/system-text-json/populate-properties.md

 ### Read-only properties

-For reference type properties, since the value that the property references isn't *replaced* (that is, doesn't require a setter), if the type of the property is mutable, deserialization can also populate *read-only* properties.
-This doesn't apply to struct type properties since the instance must be replaced with a modified copy.
+For populating reference properties that are mutable, since the instance that the property references isn't *replaced*, the property doesn't need to have a setter.
+This behavior means that deserialization can also populate *read-only* properties.

+> [!NOTE]
+> Struct properties still require setters because the instance is replaced with a modified copy.

 ### Collection property example